Skip to content

 Where We Are Now

-From the first line of code in October 2023 to version 0.3.0 today: the architecture has been redesigned, MQTT core features are nearly complete, and the monitoring, CLI, and Dashboard tooling is in place.
-There is still much to do — Kafka protocol is under development, AI data caching is not yet complete, and performance and stability have significant room for improvement.
+From the first line of code in October 2023 to version 0.3.0 today: the architecture has been redesigned, MQTT core features are nearly complete, and monitoring, CLI, and Dashboard tooling is in place.
+Kafka protocol is under active development, NATS and AMQP demos are complete.
+Performance and stability have significant room for improvement.

 GitHub: https://github.com/robustmq/robustmq